cedexis/cloudflare-radar/cloudflare.md

 Cedexis collects over a <em>billion</em> web performance metrics a day from websites all over the world.
-The Cedexis Real User Measurements (RUM) app allows us to collect web page performance statistics for your website visitors and give you <strong>free</strong> access to this valueable information via the Cedexis website portal.
+The Cedexis Real User Measurements (RUM) app allows us to collect performance statistics for your website visitors and give you <strong>free</strong> access to this valuable information via the Cedexis website portal.

 #### How it Works
 By signing up for the Cedexis RUM app via CloudFlare, a small javascript file will be deployed to your website pages.
 The javascript file runs quietly in the background collecting a variety of measurement statistics about your website performance.